Courses

 EN.705.603.
 Creating AI-Enabled Systems.
 3 Credits.

-Achieving the full capability of AI requires a system perspective to effectively leverage algorithms, data, and computing power.
+Achieving the full capability of AI requires a system perspective, extending beyond the models, to effectively leverage algorithms, data, and computing power.
 Creating AI-enabled systems includes thoughtful consideration of an operational decomposition for AI solutions, engineering data for algorithm development, and deployment strategies.
-To realize the impact of AI technologies requires a systems perspective that goes beyond the algorithms.
 The objective of this course is to bring a system perspective to creating AI-enabled systems.
-The course will explore the full-lifecycle of creating AI-enabled systems starting with problem decomposition and addressing data, design, diagnostic, and deployment phases.
-The course will also cover ethics and bias in AI systems.
-The course includes a systems project that will encompass the full-lifecycle with interim milestones throughout the course.
-Homework assignments will be provided that in involves python programming.
+The course will explore the full-lifecycle of creating AI-enabled systems starting with problem decomposition and addressing data, development, design, diagnostic, and deployment phases.
+Each module will either introduce a domain in Machine Learning (Tabular, Computer Vision, Natural Language Processing, and Physical Systems) or delve into the end-to-end development of a specific AI system.
+Students will be exposed to the common technologies and resources practitioners use to develop these systems.

 EN.705.612.
 Values and Ethics in Artificial Intelligence.
 3 Credits.